 Outsourcing to the Philippines

-Outsourcing to the Philippines can add rocket-fuel to your business.
-With nearly 2 decades of experience in handling call center operations, there is an abundant supply of well-experienced call center agents that you can employ for a fraction of the cost it would if you hire locally.
+Outsourcing to the Philippines can add rocket fuel to your business.
+With nearly 2 decades of experience in handling call center operations, the country has an abundant supply of well-experienced call center agents that you can employ for a fraction of the cost it would if you hire locally.

 These are just some of the companies that placed their trust in the Philippines and built incredible world-class outsourcing operations as a result.
 See the full list of the top 40 outsourcing suppliers here.

 If you are looking to hire a call center for your business needs, Outsource Accelerator can provide you with three free quotes or browse our BPO directory, which lists 700+ outsourcing suppliers in the Philippines to get started.

 Hire a call center in other leading outsourcing destinations

 Aside from the Philippines, a steady amount of rising and established outsourcing countries also offer call center services to the West.
 They have become preferred destinations by Western businesses due to several factors such as location, costs, and cultural compatibility.

 A leading outsourcing destination alongside the Philippines, India is mainly popular in IT and customer support services.
 The country is declared the largest outsourcing country globally by the World Bank and employs five million people.